ramkishor-537/SDLC/README.md

 # SDLC
-I will share my understandings about SDLC and i will be relating it to the DEVOPS
+I am sharing my understandings about SDLC and it will be relating to the DEVOPS at the end.